bonny/WordPress-Simple-History/readme.txt

 = Currently doing =

+- Update readme for tests, make it more clear how to create tests db.
 - Add `_call()` to simplelogger to catch random calls to old/deprecated methods
 - Determine what to to with `SimpleHistory` vs `\Simple_History\Simple_History`.
 What should the "main" class be called.
   - "Simple History" feels to broad.